laughing-waffles/recordinglink/_posts/2022-07-19-dubber-and-amazon-s3.md

 TransferVox, the absolute experts in call recording migrations, has just announced a new feature that will seamlessly integrate Dubber and S3.
 TransferVox seamlessly integrates the two, so that your recordings are immediately available in Amazon S3.
 TransferVox also works with a wide variety of other destination services to meet your needs.

-<a href="https://transfervox.com/request-demo/">Get in touch with TransferVox today!</a>
+<a href="https://transfervox.com/request-demo/" class="btn btn-outline-dark">Get in touch with TransferVox today!</a>